View Rosemary DeAngelo's Obituary on scrantontimes.com and share memories

-Rosemary DeAngelo, 89, a longtime resident of Old Forge, died Tuesday morning at Highland Manor Rehabilitation and Nursing Center.
-She was the widow of Joseph DeAngelo, who died July 1991.
+Rosemary A. DeAngelo, 89, a longtime resident of Old Forge, Nanticoke, Winchester, Va., and, finally coming full circle back to Pennsylvania, to Exeter, died Tuesday at Highland Manor Rehabilitation and Nursing Center in Exeter.
+She was the widow of Joseph DeAngelo, who died July 18, 1991.

+Surviving are a daughter, Diane Bonk and husband, Richard, Winchester, Va.; two sons, Michael Schutt and wife, Marianne, Exeter; and Mark Schutt and wife, Debbie, Stephens City, Va.; 11 grandchildren; 15 great-grandchildren; a great-great-grandson; and many nieces and nephews.

+She was also preceded in death by a son, James Schutt; and a brother, Anthony Esposit Jr.

-A celebration of Rosemary's life will be held Friday at 8 p.m. in the Thomas P. Kearney Funeral Home Inc., 517 N. Main St., Old Forge.
+A celebration of Rosemary's life will be held Friday at 8 p.m. in the Thomas P. Kearney Funeral Home Inc., 517 N. Main St., Old Forge, with the Rev. Scott Sterowski, pastor of St. Paul of the Cross Parish, Scranton, officiating.
+Private interment with her husband will be in Holy Cross Cemetery.

-Relatives and friends may pay their respects Friday from 5 until the time of the service at the funeral home.
+Relatives and friends may pay their respects Friday from 5 p.m. until the time of the service.

+For directions, or to leave an online condolence, visit the funeral home website.

 Kearney Funeral Homes